He Will Try

 Even for those fortunate Americans outside of the Trump cult of personality, some are skeptical.
 Some of that skepticism, perhaps, comes from focusing on the outcome of the January 6 insurrection rather than on the full sweep of Trump’s attempt to overturn the results for two months before it was stopped in Congress that night.
 And some of the skepticism, for well-meaning individuals like Shadi Hamid, is a diehard faith in American institutions, a faith they feel was vindicated by Trump’s failure to end democracy then.

 Of course, the legal community was nearly united in its assumption that Trump's immunity claim had no basis in law at all, and the Supreme Court surprised them.
-Who knows how they will surprise us when Trump inevitably challenges the result of an election on some equally invented grounds.
+Who knows how they will surprise us when Trump inevitably challenges the result of the election on some equally invented grounds.
 It is odd to still have an unyielding faith in the face of such an enormous uncertainty.

 But more than trying to convince you of how Trump might go about it, what I really want to say to those of you who are still open to the idea that the threat is greater than you suppose, to people liberal or conservative, Democrat, Independent, or Republican, is this: